aptos-labs/aptos-core/developer-docs-site/docs/guides/system-integrators-guide.md

 There are two well-supported approaches for integrating with the Aptos blockchain:

 1. Local development using our standalone testnet
-2. Devnet -- a shared resource for the community
+2. Devnet -- a shared resource for the community, data resets weekly, weekly update from aptos-core main branch.
+3. Testnet -- a shared resource for the community, data will be preserved, network configuration will mimic Mainnet.

 ### Local Testnet